Skip to main content

 Does Medicare pay for dentures in Minnesota?

 Original Medicare usually does not pay for dentures or routine dental care.
-Some Medicare Advantage plans include dental benefits, but each plan has its own limits and provider network.
+Some Medicare Advantage plans include dental benefits, but each plan has its own network, limits, and approval rules.

 Where should I call first if I have low income?